semarie/checkrestart/README.md

 # NAME
-     checkrestart - help to found processus that need restarting after upgrade
+     checkrestart - help to find processus that need restarting after upgrade

 # SYNOPSIS
      checkrestart [-v] [-M core] [-N system] [-W swap]

 # DESCRIPTION
-     checkrestart is a program designed to help to found processus that need restarting after upgrade.
+     checkrestart is a program designed to help to find processus that need restarting after upgrade.

      checkrestart walkthoughts entire file table of the system, searching for